grafana/mimir/docs/sources/mimir/operators-guide/run-production-environment/planning-capacity.md

 sum(prometheus_tsdb_head_series)
 ```

+There are two compactor specific settings related to working with large tenants that should be considered when planning/adjusting capacity.

+These are:
+`-compactor.split-groups`
+`-compactor.split-and-merge-shards`

+For more information on how they work, refer to [Compaction algorithm]({{< relref "../architecture/components/compactor/index.md#compaction-algorithm" >}}).

+We currently recommend 1 shard per every 8 million active series in a tenant.

+For example, for a tenant with 100 million active series, use approximately 12 shards.
+The shard count should be an even number.

+We also recommend setting the number of split-groups to be the same as the shard count.

 ### (Optional) Alertmanager

 The [Alertmanager]({{< relref "../architecture/components/alertmanager.md" >}}) component resources’ utilization is determined by the number of alerts firing at the same time.